Mariners vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ty France and the Seattle Mariners will square off against the St. Louis Cardinals and Paul Goldschmidt at T-Mobile Park on Friday at 10:10 PM ET.
+Julio Rodriguez and the Seattle Mariners will take the field at T-Mobile Park against the St. Louis Cardinals and Paul Goldschmidt on Saturday.

-Oddsmakers list the Mariners as -135 favorites on the moneyline, while giving the underdog Cardinals +110 moneyline odds to win.
-The over/under for the matchup is set at 8 runs.
+Bookmakers list the Mariners as -160 moneyline favorites, while giving the underdog Cardinals +135 moneyline odds.
+The over/under is 7.5 runs for the game.

 Rep your team with officially licensed Marinersgear!
 Head to Fanatics to find jerseys, shirts, and much more.